Bryan Kilgallin

 Hiking, by Neil Piper

-This is the homepage of my personal website, which showcases my identity, interests, and personal creativity.
-The sections are organised alphabetically, and pertain to personal details.
+This is the home page of my personal Web site.
+This start page introduces my identity, interests, and creativity.
+Its sections are in alphabetic order.

-Above, there is a navigation bar with links for convenient access to this information.
+At the top is a navigation bar.
+It lists links to some of my pages.
 My contact details can also be found at the bottom.

 This website is made up of eighteen individual pages.
 I code the Hypertext Markup Language (HTML) myself for the site.
 Therefore I do not depend on a standard template!
 Instead, my coding defines the structure and presentation.
 Thus, I have complete control over this resource.
 I mean that I have created and constructed the entire website.
 In doing so, I also aimed for technical clarity.
-Hyperlinks connect various resources, such as web pages, allowing users to navigate between them.
-I have cross-referenced those pages to create a cohesive overall look.
+Hyperlinks connect resources, such as web pages, enabling navigation.
+So I have cross-referenced those pages.

-Standard corporate designs can often come across as dull or unoriginal.
+Corporate designs can seem dull or unoriginal.
 In contrast, each of my pages is a unique piece of art.
 Its navigation bar is purposefully not self-referential.
-However, it includes a carefully chosen limited selection.
-To improve the visual appeal, I align each page's colour palette to its illustrations.
+Rather, it links a selection of pages.
+For visual appeal, I match each page's background to its images.
 This helps to form a unified aesthetic experience.

 Art